15astro/docker-experiments/README.md

 9. Add labels - git repo, maintainer build date, build #, git commit hash
 10. Add --init to add avoid pid 1 problem
 11. Use tagged images vs latest as latest may change
+12. Run with non-root.
+Use USER directive in dockerfile